JoshuaBTan/widefield_preprocessing/README.md

 cp config_template.yaml config.yaml
 ```

 2. Edit `config.yaml` to point to your data, atlas, and desired output directory.
+Also choose parameter values appropriate for the data.

 3. Run the pipeline: